 Do not talk about relationships unless you want to be eternally miserable and friendless.

 Day 6 – The Comeback

 Day 6 is traditionally the day on which the cause of all your turmoil decides to call you.
 This is the “comeback,” and it is generally a pathetic scenario.
 Prepare yourself for things like “I never meant to hurt you” or “I felt trapped” or “I didn’t know it was illegal.”
 He/she/whatever may have even had a change of heart.
 Don’t even bother talking about all this baloney, life is way too short.
-Hang up.
+Hang up, have a drink.

 Day 7 – Whatever

 When you wake up on day 7 you should be feeling pretty good.
 A little hungover, maybe, but good.